haris-mujeeb/TeraRanger_TwinDrive/README.md

 # Maze_Solver
- A maze solver robot using a [Self balancing robot](https://github.com/haris-mujeeb/Self-Balancing-Robot/tree/main/src) as mobile base and [TeraRanger-Multiflex](https://github.com/haris-mujeeb/TeraRanger-Multiflex-DEMO) for localization.
+ A maze solver robot using a [Self Balancing Robot](https://github.com/haris-mujeeb/Self-Balancing-Robot) as a mobile base and [TeraRanger-Multiflex ToF-sensor array](https://github.com/haris-mujeeb/TeraRanger-Multiflex-DEMO).